Thiago87dev/pokeNext/README.md

 - Frontend Mentor - [@MrThiago87](https://www.frontendmentor.io/profile/MrThiago87)
 - Instagram - [@thiagopaulista87](https://www.instagram.com/thiagopaulista87/)

-#### Important Note:
+#### *Important Note:

 This project uses information and images from the Pokémon API to display data about different Pokémon.
 However, due to restrictions, Pokémon images were downloaded and incorporated locally into the project.

-To facilitate the process of obtaining images, I developed a simple Python script that automatically downloads images from the Pokémon API.
+To facilitate the process of obtaining images, I developed a simple <strong>Python</strong> script that automatically downloads images from the Pokémon API.
 This script loops through the desired Pokémon and downloads the corresponding images directly to the project directory.

 :link: Link to access the python script repository:<br/>[https://github.com/Thiago87dev/imageDownloader](https://github.com/Thiago87dev/imageDownloader)